Organizing company

 Applications must be submitted through the Hospitality Awards platform within the deadlines indicated below.

-• Picture, name and function of the project representative
+· Name, function, photo and contact details of the project representative

 Rights of use and publication

-By submitting an application, candidates expressly authorize the Organizing Company to use their brand logos and materials on the websites www.hospitality-on.com and www.hospitalityawards.com, accessible worldwide, for the duration of the legal protection of the related intellectual property rights in France.
+By submitting an application, Candidates expressly authorize the Organizing Company to use their materials on Hospitality ON social networks, the websites www.hospitality-on.com and www.hospitalityawards.com, accessible worldwide, for the duration of the legal protection of the related intellectual property rights in France.
 These materials may also be used during the ceremony.

 Completed applications must be submitted online on the Hospitality Awards platform.
 Candidates authorize the Organizer to publish their application on the above-mentioned websites during the event, unless otherwise specified in advance.
 The Organizer cannot be held responsible for the publication of materials voluntarily submitted by the applicant.